Bulk-edge correspondence and the cobordism invariance of the index: Introduction

-G. M. Graf and M. Porta proved the bulk-edge correspondence in \cite{GP13} by using another vector bundle.
+G. M. Graf and M. Porta gave a proof of the bulk-edge correspondence in \cite{GP13} by using another vector bundle.
 They defined a vector bundle over some torus for a system without edge by using (formal) solutions of the Hamiltonian which decays as it goes to a specific direction.
-This vector bundle is closely related to the winding number defined for a system with edge, and by using this bundle, they showed the bulk-edge correspondence for quantum spin Hall systems, which was pointed out by C. L. Kane and E. J. Mele \cite{KM05}, and also for quantum Hall systems.
-They defined such vector bundles by using the solvability of some second-order difference equation by an initial condition, and so they need to assume some invertibility conditions for hopping matrices of the Hamiltonian to ensure such solvability.
-They also assumed that the band would be non-degenerated by some technical reasons.
-Note that such vector bundles consist of decaying solutions were also considered in \cite{Th83}.
+This vector bundle is closely related to the edge index.
+By using this bundle, they showed the bulk-edge correspondence for the quantum spin Hall system.
+They also gave a proof of the bulk-edge correspondence for the quantum Hall system.
+Note that such vector bundles consisting of decaying solutions were also considered in \cite{Th83}.
+Since this vector bundle is defined without using the translation invariance in the direction across the edge, disordered systems are also be treated (the translation invariance along the edge is assumed).
+They called topological invariants for such disordered systems obtained by using such vector bundles bulk indices in the sense that these invariants are defined by the bulk Hamiltonian and do not use the Dirichlet boundary condition.
+Graf--Porta showed that such topological invariant defined by decaying solutions equals to the spectral flow.
+For periodic systems, they also showed that such topological invariant equals to the bulk index (the Kane-Mele invariant or the TKNN number) by some consideration on a Riemann surface.
+Graf--Porta's proof is based on the functional analysis and the basic homotopy theory.
 Graf and Porta gave in \cite{GP13} another proof of the bulk-edge correspondence for quantum Hall systems based on Levinson's theorem in scattering theory.
-This point of view is not treated in this paper.

-In this paper, we develop Graf--Porta's proof of the bulk-edge correspondence to use another vector bundle, from the point of view of $K$-theory and index theory.
-We give a proof of the bulk-edge correspondence for some two-dimensional type A topological insulators and topological superconductors in the Altland-Zirnbauer classification \cite{AZ97}, based on the cobordism invariance of the indices.
-We see that Graf--Porta's vector bundle can be understood as a family index (more precisely, kernels) of some family of Fredholm operators, and define such bundles for Hamiltonians not necessarily have such invertibility conditions.
-In this way, we do not need to use the solvability of some second order difference equation by an initial condition, nor to assume the non-degeneracy of the band.